 Fly with environmental class

 Always choose economy class rather than business class or first class which means you have more space per passenger.
 The more you take the space the more occupancy levels of their planes and this can have double the carbon footprint.
 So take the economy class that is better for the environment and also your budget.

 Stay long vacation

-One longer journey is better for the environment than several short trips to distant destination.
-Instead of visiting short city by flight, just take one longer journey.
+One longer journey is better for the environment than several short trips to distant destinations.
+Instead of visiting short city by flight, just take one long journey.
 Travel fewer places and spending more time in each.